-- 1. On the Desktop, open File Explorer. - 2.
+- 1. From the Windows desktop, open File Explorer. - 2.
 Click the Share tab on the Libraries window, and then click Specific people. - 3.
 Type a name in the File Sharing box, and then click Add. - 4.
 Click Share and then follow the on-screen instructions.